joejohnson3985/trapperkeeper/README.md

 * fetch API
 * Testing with Enzyme & Jest
 * Express/Node
+* Router
+* Thunks

 # Learning Goals

 We were tasked to build a simplified version of Google Keep.
 The project required us to put together a complex ui using react, redux, and react router.
 That frontend application pings an api that we built using node and express.
+Our goals were to become farmiliar with Express and Node and learn how a frontend interacts with that backend.

 # Contributors
 [Duy Thanh Vu](https://github.com/Rosebud303),